ubco-cmps/data301_course/notes/week02/lab/README.md

-# DATA 301 Lab 1
+# Lab 1

-Lab 1 of this course has two tasks.
+Lab 1 of this course has three tasks.
-The first task is [installing the tech stack](https://firas.moosvi.com/courses/2021_WT1/data301/notes/setup/stack.html), and the second task is practicing Markdown syntax.
+The first task is [installing the tech stack](https://firas.moosvi.com/courses/2021_ST2/data301/notes/setup/stack.html), and the second and third tasks are to practice Markdown syntax.

 ## Submission Instructions